Decision guide

 That longevity is also the problem.
 Procare’s architecture reflects decisions made when Windows desktop software was the standard.
 The mobile app exists but is not the primary interface, and it shows.

-PebbleDesk runs on Cloudflare’s global edge network and uses local caching so attendance and ratio data stay accessible even during connectivity issues.
+PebbleDesk runs on Cloudflare’s global edge network and uses local caching so attendance and ratio data stay accessible when connectivity gets shaky.

 Childcare centers have high staff turnover.
 Every time a teacher or administrative assistant leaves, someone new has to learn the software from scratch.
-Procare’s complexity makes that training take days, and some directors report holding onto senior staff longer than they would otherwise because the person who knows Procare is hard to replace.
+Procare’s complexity makes that handoff harder than it needs to be.

-PebbleDesk is designed so new staff can be productive within an hour.
-The interface covers what childcare workers need: clocking in, logging attendance, noting incidents, checking ratios.
+PebbleDesk is designed so new staff can get productive quickly.
+The interface covers what childcare workers need: clocking in, logging attendance, noting incidents, and checking ratios.
 It does not ask staff to navigate a legacy system’s full feature set.

 What Procare gets right